carlosbrando/rails_book-2.2/en/04_ActionPack/19_error_message_on.markdown

 ## More methods updated to accept option Hashes

+The following methods have also been modified to accept their arguments in `Hash` format, making your code more readable and easy to maintain.

 ### truncate

 	truncate("Once upon a time in a world far far away")